This post may contain affiliate links. Please read my disclosure policy.

-This serves 4 as a dinner or about 8 as an appetizer.
+This serves 4 as a main dinner dish or about 8 as an appetizer.

 Be sure to soak your skewers before you make these kabobs, so they don’t burn up on the grill.

-Feel free to add more or less veggies, depending on your taste.
+Feel free to add more or less veggies, depending on your tastes.

 Amount Per Serving: Calories: 338 Total Fat: 27g Saturated Fat: 8g Cholesterol: 56mg Sodium: 574mg Fiber: 2g Sugar: 9g Protein: 12g